How to Slay Vampire Energy In Your Home & Save Money

 A white plug on a blue background, with a blue text box that reads how to slay vampire energy in your home and save money

-Vampire energy is quite a dramatic term for the power that appliances and electrical goods use when they are plugged in but on standby.
-It’s also often referred to as a phantom load or standby power.
+Wondering what vampire energy is?
+It’s quite a dramatic term for the power that appliances and electrical goods use when they are plugged in but on standby.
+You may often hear or see it referred to as phantom load or standby power.
+It just means that these appliances are unnecessarily sucking up power like a vampire sucks blood from their victims.
+I did warn you that it’s quite a dramatic term!

 You might be wondering what this looks like in your home.
 Well, your TV that displays a red standby light when not in use?
-A user of vampire energy.
+That’s a user of vampire energy.
 The microwave that displays the time when you’re not using it?
-Another vampire energy user.
+Another user of vampire energy.
 A phone charger that’s plugged in and switched on, but not charging anything?
-You guessed it, another vampire energy user.
+You guessed it, another user of vampire energy.

 To illustrate this further, I once read somewhere that it is estimated that a typical microwave is on for 70 hours a year.
 Yet a microwave draws power for more than 100 times as long, just to keep the clock and electronic controls powered.
 That means you are using energy and paying extra on your bills for appliances you are not even using.